Northern Idaho Ground Squirrel

-The northern Idaho ground squirrel was listed as a threatened species in April 2000.
-This subspecies is known to exist only in Adams and Valley Counties of western Idaho.
+The Northern Idaho ground squirrel (Urocitellus brunneus) was listed as a threatened species under the Endangered Species Act (ESA) in April 2000.
+Populations of this subspecies can only be found in Adams and Valley Counties of western Idaho.
 It is estimated the population of squirrels has declined by 80% from initial surveys in 1985.
-In September 2003 a final Recovery Plan was released by the USFWS, with State of Idaho input (see below).

 In September 2003, a final Recovery Plan was released by the U.S. Fish and Wildlife Service (USFWS), with state of Idaho input.
 The full version of the Recovery Plan can be read here Northern Idaho Ground Squirrel Recovery Plan.

 The Southern Idaho ground squirrel (Urocitellus endemicus) can be found in the Weiser River Basin and is native to four counties in southwest Idaho: Adams, Gem, Payette, and Washington County.
 The subspecies has been at a peak in their population cycle for several years and is well distributed throughout its’ range.
 The Southern Idaho ground squirrel was removed from the ESA candidate species list in October 2015.

 The U.S. Fish and Wildlife Service (FWS) determined that the Southern Idaho ground squirrel was a candidate species in 2001.
 As the majority of squirrel sites reside on private lands, a Candidate Conservation Agreement with Assurances (CCAA) was developed with landowners to conserve the species without the need for listing.
 For more information read the Southern Idaho Ground Squirrel CCAA.